 The new way to handle passwords is to not require regular expiration and resets – but only change passwords when there is a risk alert.
 While risk or event-based password changes are a great idea, execution isn’t so easy.
 “What CoreView has, which is completely unique in the industry, is we know that you’re on that risk report, and we can schedule the changes: Since you’re on it, I’m going to wipe your user session.
 In other words, log you out of all your applications.
 I’ll reset your password, notify the help desk, and notify IT security that Joe User was on a high-risk report for impossible travel, and please check A, B, and C before you re-initialize his account,” explained CoreView Solution Architect Matt Smith.

 Mobile devices are a prevalent M365 endpoint, so security here is paramount.
-In fact, managing, tracking, and fixing Apple iOS and other device issues can be automated through CoreView workflows.
+Managing, tracking, and acting on mobile device issues can be automated through CoreView workflows.

 Case in point is a recent iOS vulnerability.
 To handle this, CoreView admins were given a workflow to identify iPhones with an older OS, or still using the IOS Mail App, and update iOS or move users off the iOS Mail App.